 - Register as a Recognized Student Organization on WCU Engage

 Once all documents are completed, please set up a meeting with the Associate Director for Intramural and Club Sports.
-Notify and submit all documents by Friday, September 7th, 2018, for acceptance in
+Notify and submit all documents by Friday, April 12th, 2019, for acceptance in the

 Club Sports depend on the generosity of family, friends, faculty/staff, businesses,